 Engaging Employees in Sustainability Initiatives at EMC

-We feel strongly that employee engagement is the key factor in driving sustainability at EMC.
+Employee engagement may be the most important factor in driving sustainability to all levels of EMC.
 Engaged employees are much more involved in their work, are more likely to innovate to make EMC a better environmental steward and contributor to society, and are more satisfied, productive, and loyal.
-By engaging employees, we are able to advance our sustainability practices and establish sustainable practices as the company’s norm.
+By engaging employees, we are able to advance our sustainability practices and establish those behaviors as the company’s norm.

-- EMC’s annual Innovation Conference encourages and recognizes the power of employee innovation to shape the future.
+- EMC’s annual Innovation Roadmap encourages and recognizes the power of employee innovation to shape the future.
 Since launching the program in 2009, we have identified and implemented employee ideas focused on data center energy consumption, monitoring enterprise information technology’s (IT’s) carbon footprint, and sustainable packaging practices.
-To learn more, visit Culture of Innovation.
+In 2014, the OOS continued our support of innovation at EMC through sponsorship of the Environmental Stewardship challenge.
+The winner of the challenge was Michael Robillard, whose idea entitled “Efficiency Modeling Process” describes a new method to develop techniques for modeling product efficiency early in the development phase.
+To learn more about the innovation Roadmap, visit Culture of Innovation.

-- EMC facilities across the world host annual family days and activities to celebrate and educate employees about environmental stewardship on Earth Day or World Environment Day.
-In 2013, we coordinated our efforts between the corporate headquarters and locations in Franklin, Massachusetts; Apex, North Carolina; and Cork, Ireland – making the day even more impactful and memorable for employees.
+- EMC facilities across the world host annual family days and activities to celebrate and educate employees about environmental stewardship on Earth Day and World Environment Day.
+In 2014, several locations held events, including Franklin, Massachusetts; Apex, North Carolina; Cork, Ireland; and Bangalore, India.

 EMC and our employees play an active role in the communities in which we operate around the world.
-By supporting education, health, human services, arts programs, and disaster relief efforts, we are strengthening society and helping shape the future of our local communities.
-At the same time, EMC’s efforts are helping employees expand their skills and build on their understanding of the importance of our communities to EMC’s business.
+By supporting education, health, human services, arts programs, and disaster relief efforts, we strengthen society and shape a better future for local communities.
+EMC’s efforts are helping employees expand their skills and build on their understanding of the importance of our communities to EMC’s business.

 Awards and Recognition